-Immediately following the Pre-Closing Reorganization, CSI will hold 39,412,385 Subordinate Voting Shares.
-To complete the Spin-Out, CSI will distribute, as a special dividend, all of the Subordinate Voting Shares to CSI Shareholders as of the Record Date at a ratio of 1.859817814 Spin-Out Shares for every one CSI Common Share.
+Pursuant to the Pre-Closing Reorganization, the Company will issue the Spin-Out Shares and the Preferred Shares to CSI in exchange (indirectly) for the Ordinary Units and Preference Units held by CSI at that time.
+To complete the Spin-Out, CSI will distribute, as a special dividend, all of the Subordinate Voting Shares (subject to rounding down to eliminate fractional shares) to CSI Shareholders as of the Record Date at a ratio of 1.859817814 Spin-Out Shares for every one CSI Common Share.
 Fractional shares will not be issued.
 The number of Spin-Out Shares to be distributed to a CSI Shareholder will be rounded down to the nearest whole number of Spin-Out Shares.
+See "Pre-Closing Reorganization".

-The Spin-Out Shares will constitute a dividend for Canadian federal income tax purposes equal to the fair market value at the time of the Spin-Out Shares so distributed.
+The Spin-Out Shares will constitute a dividend for Canadian federal income tax purposes equal to the fair market value at the time of the Spin-Out of the Spin-Out Shares so distributed.
 CSI will own Preferred Shares of the Company that will have a cumulative dividend entitlement of 5% and a redemption amount equal to the fair market value of the Company at the time of the Dividend.
 CSI will have the right to cause the redemption of those Preferred Shares at the redemption amount at any time, subject to certain conditions.
 As a result, the Spin-Out Shares are expected to have a nominal fair market value at the time of the Dividend.
 See "Certain Canadian Federal Income Tax Considerations" for a more detailed discussion.